BetonQuest/BetonQuest/documentation/Developer-Documentation/Contributing-Guidelines.md

 This makes it possible to ship a complete project setup that ensures a consistent code quality and style.
 The project has been setup using maven and will build immediately on your device without any extra work (like manually adding dependencies).

-Everyone that wants to use another IDE can do so but has to ensure that their code meets the guidelines even if that means that they have to use IntelliJ to commit.
+Everyone that wants to use another IDE can do so but has to ensure that their code meets the guidelines.

-**Notice that everything that is prescribed in the Coding Guidelines will be checked by the Build-Pipeline.**
+**Notice that everything that is prescribed in the Coding Guidelines will be checked by the Build-Pipeline.
+The Build-Pipeline will not accept commits that fail to respect the guidelines.**

 ## Walkthrough of the Guidelines